51st state

+Some U.S. states have experienced movements to split into two states, often due to strong political disagreements between different regions of a state.
+There is precedent for such state-splitting moves in U.S. history, such as the creation of Kentucky and West Virginia from Virginia, though, again, there have been no such moves in more than a century.

+The phrase can also be used as a slang term in reference to regions or sovereign nations around the world that are not actually considered prospects for U.S. annexation, but are considered to be aligned with U.S. culture or political or military interests.
+This slang may be used in either a positive sense, or in a pejorative sense (particularly towards Canada) similar to the term Americanization.

 Legal requirements

 Article IV, Section 3, Clause 1 of the United States Constitution authorizes Congress to admit new states into the United States (beyond the thirteen already in existence at the time the Constitution went into effect in 1788).
 Historically, most new states brought into being by Congress have been established from an organized incorporated territory, created and governed by Congress.
 In some cases, an entire territory became a state; in others, some part of a territory became a state.
 As defined in a 1953 U.S. Senate Committee on Interior and Insular Affairs, the traditionally accepted requirements for statehood are: